MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/data-management-check-list.md

 ﻿---
 title: Checklist for data management
-description: Review a detailed checklist for managing data as part of implementing a Dynamics 365 solution.
+description: Review a detailed checklist for managing data as part of implementing a Dynamics 365 solution, including an overview on data governance and archhitecture.
 author: vaniaf
 ms.author: vaniaf
 ms.date: 01/18/2024